Hamida Djandoubi

+Hamida Djandoubi (حميدة جندوبي; 22 September 1949 – 10 September 1977) was a Tunisian criminal who was executed by guillotine in France after having been convicted of the kidnapping, torture and murder of Élisabeth Bousquet, a 21-year-old woman that he had forced into prostitution.
+Djandoubi was the last person to be lawfully executed by beheading anywhere in the Western world.

 Early life

-Born in Tunisia on 22 September 1949, Djandoubi started living in Marseille in 1968, working in a grocery store.
-He later worked as a landscaper but had a workplace accident in 1971: his leg got caught in the tracks of a tractor and resulted in the loss of two-thirds of his right leg.
+Born in Tunisia on 22 September 1949, Djandoubi started living in Marseille in 1968, where he worked in a grocery store.
+He later worked as a landscaper but had a workplace accident in 1971: his leg got caught in the tracks of a tractor, resulting in the loss of two-thirds of his right leg.

 Allegation of forced prostitution

 In 1973, a 21-year-old woman named Élisabeth Bousquet, whom Djandoubi had met in the hospital while recovering from his amputation, filed a complaint against him, stating that he had tried to force her into prostitution.

 Murder of Élisabeth Bousquet

 After his arrest and eventual release from custody during the spring of 1973, Djandoubi drew two other young girls into his confidence and then forced them into prostitution for him.
 On 3 July 1974, he kidnapped Bousquet and took her into his home where, in full view of the terrified girls, he beat the woman before stubbing a lit cigarette all over her breasts and genital area.
 Bousquet survived the ordeal so he took her by car to the outskirts of Marseille and strangled her there.

 On his return, Djandoubi warned the two girls to say nothing of what they had seen.
 Bousquet's body was discovered in a shed by a boy on 7 July 1974.
 One month later, Djandoubi kidnapped another girl who managed to escape and report him to police.